immersive-web/webxr-ar-module/explainer.md

 Three events are fired on the `XRSession` related to these primary actions: `selectstart`, `selectend`, and `select`.

 A `selectstart` event indicates that the primary action has been initiated.
 It will most commonly be associated with pressing a button or trigger.
-If `preventDefault()` is called on a `selectstart` event the associated `selectend` and `select` events will not fire for this interaction.

 A `selectend` event indicates that the primary action has ended.
 It will most commonly be associated with releasing a button or trigger.
-If `preventDefault()` is called on a `selectend` event the associated `selecte` event will not fire for this interaction.

-A `select` event indicates that a primary action has been completed without being cancelled. `select` events are considered to be [triggered by user activation](https://html.spec.whatwg.org/multipage/interaction.html#triggered-by-user-activation) and as such can be used to begin playing media or other trusted interactions.
+A `select` event indicates that a primary action has been completed. `select` events are considered to be [triggered by user activation](https://html.spec.whatwg.org/multipage/interaction.html#triggered-by-user-activation) and as such can be used to begin playing media or other trusted interactions.

-For primary actions that are instantaneous without a clear start and end point (such as a verbal command), all three events should still fire in the sequence `selectstart`, `selectend`, `select` to allow developers the opportunity to cancel the interaction.
+For primary actions that are instantaneous without a clear start and end point (such as a verbal command), all three events should still fire in the sequence `selectstart`, `selectend`, `select`.

 All three events are `XRInputSourceEvent` events.
 When fired the event's `inputSource` attribute must contain the `XRInputSource` that produced the event.
 The event's `frame` attribute must contain a valid `XRPresentationFrame` that can be used to query the input and device poses at the time the selection event occured.
 The `XRPresentationFrame`'s `views` array must be empty.